berndbausch/Devstack-Kubernetes/instructions.md

 centos7.qcow2 and copy it to the stack user's home directory.
 Then run the preparation script.
 It performs the following steps:

-- It renames the Cirros image that is already installed to "cirros".
-  This image will be used later to launch small VMs for testing the load balancer.
-The renaming is just for convenience.
 - It uploads the Centos 7 image to the OpenStack image store.

-- It creates a project named kube, a user named kube and give this user the roles member and load-balancer_member
+- It creates a project named *kube*, a user named *kube* and give this user the roles *member* and *load-balancer_member*

-- It creates a network named kubenet and a router named kuberouter, which connects kubenet to the external network named public.
+- It creates a network named *kubenet* and a router named *kuberouter*, which connects *kubenet* to the external network *public*.

-- It creates a security group named kubesg, which opens the network ports necessary for running a K8s cluster.
+- It creates a security group named *kubesg*, which opens the network ports necessary for running a K8s cluster.

 - It creates an SSH keypair and a corresponding OpenStack keypair.
-The SSH keypair's private key is required to SSH into the K8s nodes.
+The key is required to SSH into the K8s nodes.

 - It allocates two floating IPs.
 These are IP addresses on the external network that will allow you to access the K8s nodes.

-- It launches two Centos VMs, the cluster master and cluster worker, and assigns security group and floating IPs to them.
+- It launches two Centos-based cluster node *master1* and *worker1*, and assigns the security group and floating IPs to them.

 All this can also be done on the GUI, though manually.